hirosystems/ordhook/docs/how-to-guides/how-to-explore-ordinal-activities.md

 title: Explore Ordinal activities in your terminal
 ---

-Ordhook can be used to extract ordinal activities from the Bitcoin chain and stream these activities to the indexer.
-This guide helps you with the steps to explore ordinal activities and post these activities to the indexer.
+Ordhook is a tool that helps you find ordinal activities from the Bitcoin chain.
+Think of it like a detective that can find and track these activities for you.
+Once it finds these activities, it can be used to help build your own database.
+This guide will show you how to use Ordhook to stream these activities.

 ### Explore ordinal activity